 In 2011 more than 5,500 of our people moved into our new office at More London.
 The building was pioneering in its sustainability approach, and designed to have 58% lower carbon emissions than there would be in a typical building meeting prevailing construction regulations.

 It was the first office building in the UK to receive the BREEAM Outstanding rating with a final score of 89.97% - the highest ever rating at the time.
 We achieved this through paying close attention to the building's design and construction from the earliest possible stages.

 For example, we chose a digital addressable lighting interface (DALI) system to reflect and intensify natural light so we only use lighting when we need it.
 Other energy-saving features include regenerative braking in our lifts, solar water heating on our roofs and LED lights throughout the building.
 A display screen in our lobby lets visitors and employees know how much energy the building is using.

-Much of the building's heat, and almost 50% of its electricity, comes from a tri-generator system that runs on 100% used cooking oil.
-The oil is sourced from restaurants within the M25, including our own staff restaurant, to keep transport emissions down, and refined by a local supplier.
-This allows us to cut our use of both gas and vehicle fuel, and to support local businesses.
+Much of the building's heat, and almost 50% of its electricity, comes from a tri-generator system that runs on 100% used cooking oil sourced from restaurants, including our own staff restaurant.

 The building has outperformed its energy targets and the tri-generator is exceeding its original energy production target of 25%, helping the building to achieve the BREEAM ‘in use’ certificate